sahib/rmlint/docs/rmlint.1.rst

 :``-S --rank-by=criteria`` (**default\:** *pm*):

-    Sort the files in a group of duplicates by one or more criteria.
+    Sort the files in a group of duplicates into originals and duplicates by one or more criteria.
+Each criteria is defined by a single letter (except **r** and **x**).
+Mutliple criterias may be given as string, where the first criteria is the most important.
+If one criteria cannot decide between original and duplicate the next one is tried.

     - **m**: keep lowest mtime (oldest)           **M**: keep highest mtime (newest)
     - **a**: keep first alphabetically            **A**: keep last alphabetically